 Patrick and Dan first began working together in 1998 and since that time have collaborated extensively in teaching, consulting, research, and community service.
 In 2008, they founded Curran-Bauer Analytics to provide both advanced training and to serve as an information source on advanced quantitative methods for researchers in the social, health, and behavioral sciences.
 Together Patrick and Dan have taught more than 5000 graduate students, post-doctoral fellows, faculty members, and research scientists.
 Their in-person workshops have been held in the U.S., Canada, Korea, Portugal, Switzerland, Norway, and Ireland, and have been hosted by multiple professional scientific organizations and the National Institutes of Health.
 Additionally, they are strongly committed to the dissemination of information about advanced quantitative techniques, both through traditional academic outlets, such as published articles, as well as through online and social media resources.

 Initially, Patrick and Dan taught all workshops themselves and in-person.
 Over time, they began to add other instructors with expertise on additional topics, handpicking experts in the field with exceptional teaching ability.
 In 2020, the Covid-19 pandemic prompted Patrick and Dan to move from in-person to live-streaming delivery of course content.
 Initially born of necessity, this move to online training revealed new opportunities, including the ability to offer more courses concurrently, reach a worldwide audience, and reduce financial barriers for participants through drastically lower tuition and no travel costs.
 Embracing this technology, Patrick and Dan founded the Center for Statistical Training, or CenterStat, to vastly expand access and dissemination of online training opportunities.
-Through CenterStat the world’s top experts in quantitative and research methodology can offer both livestreaming and asynchronous online training courses on a range of topics from introductory to advanced.
+Through CenterStat the world’s top experts in quantitative and research methodology can offer both livestreaming and self-paced online training courses on a range of topics from introductory to advanced.

 Philosophy and Mission